mustafakapucu/python-fundamentals/README.md

 # Python Fundamentals
-  This repo includes some python samples to start learning python Files ordered step by step
+  This repo includes some python samples to start learning python, Files ordered step by step